trevhub/rocketpool/cheapUPS.md

 Warranty: 3 year
 Connected Equipment Guarantee: $75,000
 ```
-A 255W capacity is more than enough for my
+A 255W capacity is more than enough for my needs.
 ```
 staking machine (13W)
 fiber modem (25W)